premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-3. Which feature in object oriented programming langauage will show only the important deatils?
+3. Which feature in object oriented programming langauage will show only the important deatils?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)